AgentiaSystems/agentia-asset-manager/README.md

 container.registerModule('moduleA', pathToModuleA, true);

-// register as a non-injectable function container.registerFunction('moduleB', 'npm-module', false);
+// register as a non-injectable function container.registerModule('moduleB', 'npm-module', false);

-var pathToModuleC = require.resole('./path/to/my/my-fancy-module');
+var pathToModuleC = require.resolve('./path/to/my/my-fancy-module');
 container.registerModule(pathToModuleC); // <-- will use myFancyModule as the asset id

-// register as a non-injectable function container.registerFunction('npm-module'); // <-- will use npmModule as the asset id
+// register as a non-injectable function container.registerModule('npm-module'); // <-- will use npmModule as the asset id
 ```

 > NOTE: You should typically (if not always) turn off dependency injection, when registering an NPM module.